lxijie/GTM/README.md

 Fourth, extensive experiments show that GTM outperforms state-of-the-art (SOTA) methods across all generative tasks, including long-term forecasting, anomaly detection, and imputation.
 We will publicly release the code and models in the camera-ready version.

-The pre trained model can be obtained through the following address: (https://huggingface.co/liangxj/GTM)